-The nuclear threat is growing, and it is very normal that it creates feelings of worry and anxiety in a lot of people.
-As a global campaign that speaks out about the catastrophic impact of nuclear weapons, we have a responsibility to help people handle this.
+The nuclear threat is growing, and it is very normal for people to experience nuclear war anxiety as a result.
+As a global campaign that speaks out about the catastrophic impact of nuclear weapons, we have a responsibility to help people handle these feelings.

-Here is a quick guide to how you can help others handle information about nuclear weapons and how to deal with your own anxiety and worry around nuclear war.
+Here is a quick guide to how you can help others handle information about nuclear weapons and how to deal with your own anxiety and worries related to the threat of nuclear war.

 The existence of nuclear weapons entails an existential threat to our world and everything we hold dear, which in many ways can be regarded as a greater threat than people's possible individual fear of their own death.